Alfresco/alfresco-community-repo/README.md

 ~~~
 ## Branches
 As multiple projects have been combined, branch names use the ACS version they are targeting.
-For example the code used to create the repository in ACS 6.2.1 in a branch called `releases/6.2.1`.
+For example the code used to create the repository in ACS 6.2.1 is a branch called `releases/6.2.1`.

 The actual version number of the **repository artifacts** created by `alfresco-community-repo` are however different.
 For example `release/6.2.1` artifacts are `7.183.x`.
 This adds some complexity, but ensures that